connecticut fencing

 Tim Morehouse Fencing Club’s Y10 Saber girls pose on the podium at Rocky Point RYC.
 The 4 fencers earned the top 4 spots in the event: Anika Von Marie Kabiling (Gold), Alaia Varah (Silver), Chloe Chen (Bronze), Katherine Ong (5th)

 February 25, 2025— Tim Morehouse Fencing Club’s fencers delivered another slew of commanding performances at Mission RYC in Rocky Point, Long Island, this past weekend in both saber and foil.
 After an incredibly successful Junior Olympics, we were delighted to end February on a strong note.
-Even though Mission was not a designated event for TMFC which meant our fencers had to compete without any strip coaching, they showed up in big numbers nonetheless.
+Even though Mission was not a designated event for TMFC—which meant our fencers had to compete without any strip coaching—they showed up in big numbers nonetheless.

 The tournament results, which included 15+ medalists and more than a dozen top 16 finishes, proved the growing self-sufficiency of our fencers as the season has progressed.
 They have taken what they’ve learned from our elite coaching staff this year and applied it to become not just great students but great athletes in their own right. who have mastered the fundamentals of fencing and added their own styles to resounding success.

-The success we had at Junior Olympics and Mission RYC starts young.
+The success we had this month at Junior Olympics and Mission RYC starts young.
 While students get the bug for fencing at all different points in their life and everyone’s path is different, the value of fencing consistently at a young age in both group classes and private lessons cannot be understated if you want to eventually attain competitive success.
 The students who achieve the greatest results in competition (from our in-house Youth Cups to regional tournaments to the international circuits) stand apart for their commitment and dedication to the sport.
 This typically means taking at least 2 classes and 2 lessons a week.
 For example, Ella Calise (TMFC- Port Chester), who won Junior Women’s Foil at Junior Olympics this month, has the highest average for sessions/week among all TMFC fencers at 10 and more than 1,200 total!

 We thought JOs were big for our Cadet and Junior fencers, but Mission RYC proved that the kids are alright and the future is bright!
 Take a look below at some of the biggest stories of this past weekend at Mission RYC.
 We are proud of everyone who competed, regardless of result.
 All of you have put in the work in your training and are building what we hope can become fruitful lifelong careers with fencing.